jianshu93/parahmm/docs/index.md

 ## Partial Results
+We conducts series of experiments on our ParaHMM implementation to evaluate the performance optimization we achieve.
+The device we use is GHC machine with 8 core (2 hyper-threads) 3.2 GHz Intel Core i7 processors.
+It supports AVX2(256bits) vector instructions with OpenMP library.
+The program compiles with GCC -O2 configuration.
 All experiments are conducted on the Hidden Markov Model with 1024 hidden states and 32 observations.
 The observation sequence length is 1000.
+The baseline we compared with is the Single threaded implementation from cuHMM.

 ![GitHub Logo](SingleThread.png)
 *Single thread optimization for all three algorithms*